 Mastiffs often require wide spaces to run around and play, given their big sizes, as they can easily weigh up to 200 pounds.
 For this very reason, these dogs may not be an ideal choice as a pet for those residing in smaller spaces, studios or apartments.

-Although they often get labeled as “couch potatoes” who like to lazy around with the family with contentment all day, they would still require certain level of routine daily exercises, to stay healthy and happy and obviously to relieve themselves by pooing or peeing when needed.
+Although they often get labelled as “couch potatoes” who like to lazy around with the family with contentment all day, they would still require a certain level of routine daily exercises, to stay healthy and happy and obviously to relieve themselves by pooing or peeing when needed.

 The mastiff owner is fairly and squarely responsible for the safety of all those who come in contact with their adult dog, in particular, the children.

-Mastiffs adore children, however, they are well-suited to homes which have grown up children.
+Mastiffs adore children, however, they are well-suited to homes that have grown-up children.
 Despite their size, they are not meant to be ridden as they are not riding animals.
 You and your mastiff can both get hurt if you try doing that.

 Always make sure to teach children how they should walk in a slow and steady manner when approaching a dog or pup, and how to pat them and behave around them generally.
 Like any other pet, they also need to be treated with respect and care.